Farama-Foundation/Shimmy/docs/contents/open_spiel.md

 env.close()
 ```

-Note: OpenSpiel does not provide rendering for all environments.
+### Rendering

-Calling `env.render()` will return different results depending on the environment.
+OpenSpiel does not support graphical rendering, and only supports ASCII text rendering for some environments.
+Calling `env.render()` for environments which do not provide rendering will print the internal game state.

 * ASCII text visualization (Backgammon):